snaik7/salesforce-account-sapi/README.md

 The collection performs the following actions:

-Create Accounts: Creates multiple accounts with different account types.
+- Create Accounts: Creates multiple accounts with different account types.

-Update Accounts: Updates multiple accounts with different account types.
+- Update Accounts: Updates multiple accounts with different account types.

-Get Account: Retrieves a single account.
+- Get Account: Retrieves a single account.

-Get Accounts: Retrieves multiple accounts when specified in the query parameter as a comma-separated list of accountIds.
+- Get Accounts: Retrieves multiple accounts when specified in the query parameter as a comma-separated list of accountIds.

-Delete Account: Deletes a single account.
+- Delete Account: Deletes a single account.

-Delete Accounts: Deletes multiple accounts when specified in the query parameter as a comma-separated list of accountIds.
+- Delete Accounts: Deletes multiple accounts when specified in the query parameter as a comma-separated list of accountIds.

-Search Accounts: Searches for accounts based on name (first and last name or company name), email, and account Id.
+- Search Accounts: Searches for accounts based on name (first and last name or company name), email, and account Id.
 Pagination functionality enables users to access the next set of 10 records by passing the next offset parameter.

 ## Extensions and customizations

 The following features can be added:

-HHTPS Support for HTTP listener
+- HTTPS Support for HTTP listener

-OAuth2 Support
+- OAuth2 Support

-TLS Support
+- TLS Support

-Auto-discovery
+- Auto-discovery